Amazon Quick Linker

 12. Personify an animal character

 Personification is a technique for applying the qualities of one entity to another.
 Writers often personify animals by giving them the attributes of humans, allowing them to have human motivations and language abilities.
-Many fable and fairy tale writers personify animals to give the story a fantastical style and tone.
+Many fable and fairy tale writers personify animals to give the story a fantastic style and tone.
 You can also personify animals to encourage readers to connect with them emotionally.

 13. Include big surprises in a plot